hskinhikar/bounding_boxes_optimisation_RL/README.md

      - `both_polygons_displayed.py`: Selects the highest-confidence polygon and displays it alongside the ground truth for further processing.
      - `gen_predicted_grndreality_polygons.py`: Prepares the predicted and ground truth polygons for use in the reinforcement learning framework.

+### 3. **Cleaned Dataset**
+   - **Description:** This folder contains the cleaned dataset that is used for training the models.
+It has been pre-processed to include only relevant data, ensuring that each image contains only ships and excludes unnecessary elements such as buildings or bridges.
+The original dataset was for training models to determine whether satellite imagery has ships or not: https://www.kaggle.com/datasets/rhammell/ships-in-satellite-imagery/
+   - **Key Contents:**
+     - Pre-processed satellite images focusing on ships.
+     - Annotations and metadata necessary for training and evaluating the models.

+### 4. **Additional Files Used**
+   - **Description:** This folder includes various scripts for data processing to create a custom dataset.